apache/brpc/README.md

 baidu-rpc is extensively used in baidu-rpc, with more than 600,000 instances and 500 kinds of services, from map-reduce, table storages, high-performance computing, machine learning, indexing servers, ranking servers….
 It's been proven.

-baidu-rpc pays special attentions to development and maintenance efficency, you can [view internal status of servers](docs/cn/builtin_service.md) in browers or with curl, you can analyze [cpu usages](docs/cn/cpu_profiler.md), [heap allocations](docs/cn/heap_profiler.md) and [lock contentions](docs/cn/contention_profiler.md) of services online, you can measure stats by [bvar](docs/cn/bvar.md), which is viewable in [/vars](docs/cn/vars.md).
+baidu-rpc pays special attentions to development and maintenance efficency, you can [view internal status of servers](docs/cn/builtin_service.md) in web brower or with curl, you can analyze [cpu usages](docs/cn/cpu_profiler.md), [heap allocations](docs/cn/heap_profiler.md) and [lock contentions](docs/cn/contention_profiler.md) of services online, you can measure stats by [bvar](docs/cn/bvar.md), which is viewable in [/vars](docs/cn/vars.md).

 ### Better latency and throughput

 Although almost all RPC implementations claim that they're "high-performant", the number are probably just numbers.
 Being really high-performant in different scenarios is difficult.
 To make users easier, baidu-rpc goes much deeper at performance than other implementations.

 * Reading and parsing requests from different clients is fully parallelized, and users don't need to distinguish between "IO-threads" and "Processing-threads".
 Other implementations probably have "IO-threads" and "Processing-threads" and hash file descriptors(fd) into IO-threads.
 When a IO-thread handles one of its fds, other fds in the thread can't be handled.
-If a message is large, other fds are sigficantly delayed.
+If a message is large, other fds are significantly delayed.
 Although different IO-threads run in parallel, you won't have many IO-threads since they don't have too much to do generally except reading/parsing from fds.
 If you have 10 IO-threads, one fd may affect 10% of all fds, which is unacceptable to industrial online services (requiring 99.99% availability).
 The problem will be worse, when fds are distributed unevenly accross IO-threads (unfortunately common), or the service is multi-tenancy (common in cloud services).
 In baidu-rpc, reading from different fds is parallelized and even processing different messages from one fd is parallelized as well.
 Parsing a large message does not block other messages from the same fd, not to mention other fds.
 More details can be found [here](docs/cn/io.md#收消息).
 * Writing into one fd and multiple fds are highly concurrent.
-When multiple threads write into the same fd (common for multiplex requests, and h2), the first thread directly writes in-place and other threads submit their write requests in [wait-free](http://en.wikipedia.org/wiki/Non-blocking_algorithm#Wait-freedom) manner.
+When multiple threads write into the same fd (common for multiplexed connections), the first thread directly writes in-place and other threads submit their write requests in [wait-free](http://en.wikipedia.org/wiki/Non-blocking_algorithm#Wait-freedom) manner.
 One fd can be written into 5,000,000 16-byte messages per second by a couple of highly-contended threads.
 More details can be found [here](docs/cn/io.md#发消息).
 * Minimal locks.
-High-QPS services can utilize all CPU power on the machine easily.
-For example, [creating bthreads](docs/cn/memory_management.md) for processing requests is highly concurrent. [setting up timeout](docs/cn/timer_keeping.md) is highly concurrent, [finding RPC contexts](docs/cn/bthread_id.md) according to response is highly concurrent, [recording performance counters](docs/cn/bvar.md) is highly concurrent as well.
-Users should see very few contentions (via [contention profiler](docs/cn/contention_profiler.md)) caused by RPC framework even if the service runs at 500,000+ QPS.
+High-QPS services can utilize all CPU power on the machine.
+For example, [creating bthreads](docs/cn/memory_management.md) for processing requests, [setting up timeout](docs/cn/timer_keeping.md), [finding RPC contexts](docs/cn/bthread_id.md) according to response, [recording performance counters](docs/cn/bvar.md) are all highly concurrent.
+Users see very few contentions (via [contention profiler](docs/cn/contention_profiler.md)) caused by RPC framework even if the service runs at 500,000+ QPS.
 * Server adjusts thread number according to load.
 Traditional implementations set number of threads according to latency to avoid limiting the throughput. baidu-rpc creates a new [bthread](docs/cn/bthread.md) for each request and ends the bthread when the request is done, which automatically adjusts thread number according to load.

 Check out [benchmark](docs/cn/benchmark.md) for a comparison between baidu-rpc and other implementations.